Undercut (hairstyle): Origins

-The "undercut" hairstyle can be dated back to the days of Vikings; however, this style shaved the back of the head with long bangs, not the sides.
-The purpose was to cool the neck and keep the sun out of the eyes, with the neck also shaven while maintaining a pointy beard on the top.
-Some Native Americans wore a similar style.

 Historically, the undercut has been associated with poverty and inability to afford a barber competent enough to blend in the sides, as on a short back and sides haircut.
 From the turn of the 20th century until the 1920s, the undercut was popular among young working-class men, especially members of street gangs.
 In interwar Glasgow, the Neds (precursors to the Teddy Boys) favored a haircut that was long on top and cropped at the back and sides.
 Despite the fire risk, much paraffin wax was used to keep the hair in place.
 Other gangs who favored this haircut were the Scuttlers of Manchester and the Peaky Blinders of Birmingham, because longer hair put the wearer at a disadvantage in a street fight.

 During the jazz age of the 1920s and 1930s, hairstyles of this type were considered mainstream fashion.
 Military barbers of the World War I era gave short back and sides haircuts as fast as possible because of the numbers, under orders to facilitate personal hygiene in trench warfare, and as nearly uniform as possible, with an eye to appearance on parade.
 This made the short back and sides style the norm in the UK after 1918, and its variant the brush cut became common in North America and France.
 In Nazi Germany, a version of this haircut which was long on top but shaved at the back and sides was popular among Wehrmacht soldiers.
 The undercut remained common in the UK and America until the 1960s, when longer hair such as the wings haircut was popularised by the mod subculture and British Invasion bands such as The Beatles and The Rolling Stones.